 We uncovered potential for the PHR to address expressed needs of patients.
 First, patients voiced frustrations about making phone calls to the clinic.
-Patients complained about being put on hold for long periods of time when they call and how it adversely impacts their satisfaction:

-"I love to come here, but answering the phones, it takes forever...especially if you're at work, and you're trying to call...It takes forever.
+Patients complained about being put on hold for long periods of time when they call and how it adversely impacts their satisfaction: "I love to come here, but answering the phones, it takes forever...especially if you're at work, and you're trying to call...It takes forever.
 They answer the phones.
 They put you on hold.
 They can be 20, 25 minutes before they pick up the phone again." <P4: 30 year old female patient>

 Clinic staff recognized that their phone systems can be inefficient and call volumes can be very large and overwhelming.
-Staff also reported frustrations with the existing phone systems, which do not support appropriate or effective triaging of calls:

-"Staying on hold a long time...I know now, that I'll get voicemails, for calls for appointments that I shouldn't be getting...Or it should have never been sent to my voicemail to ask for an appointment." <S9: Licensed Practical Nurse>
+Staff also reported frustrations with the existing phone systems, which do not support appropriate or effective triaging of calls: "Staying on hold a long time...I know now, that I'll get voicemails, for calls for appointments that I shouldn't be getting...Or it should have never been sent to my voicemail to ask for an appointment." <S9: Licensed Practical Nurse> hand, most of the staff were skeptical about the potential use of information and communication technology by their patient population.
+"To be honest with you, with the patient portal or anything that has to do with the email, I am a bit skeptical about whether or not they'll check their email unless it's an alert that pops up on their phone...
+I just question how many patients would actually set their email up on their phone..." <S2: Information Technology Support Staff>

 There is a definite need for an alternative method of communication between patients and CHCs.
-On the other hand, most of the staff were skeptical about the potential use of information and communication technology by their patient population.
+On the other